Akali Phula Singh

 The Khalsa Artillery, led by Mian Ghausa bypassed the tribesmen, and reached the bank of Landai, and trained its heavy guns on the opposite bank.
 Azim Khan made a dash from Peshawar and joined the forces of Afghans on the opposite Bank of Landai.
 He could not cross the stream due to the heavy bombardment by Khalsa forces from this side of Landai.
 On the other front of war, Sarkar Khalsa launched an offensive at Pir Sabak Hill.
 This war was not evenly matched, but Khalsa was outnumbered by the sheer number of Afghans, Khalsa forces made up this by their disciplined and well trained army.

-Eventhough Sarkar Khalsa paid a heavy price in great warrior like Akali Phula Singh, but it was a crushing defeat for Afghans, and it convinced the Pathan tribesmen of the superiority of Punjabi soldiers.
+Even though the Sarkar Khalsa paid a heavy price in losing a great warrior like Akali Phula Singh, it was a crushing defeat for the Afghans, and it convinced the Pathan tribesmen of the superiority of Punjabi soldiers.
 Three days later Maharaja entered Peshawar at the head of his victorious troops.
 The citizens welcomed him and paid homage with nazaranas.

 Excerpts taken from these books.